SamMartin92/milestone-project-heritage-housing-issues/README.md

 ## Hyperparameters
 * The most up to date iteration of the pipeline contains ExtraTreesRegressor as the ML model.
 * During modelling, hyperparameter optimisation was carried out in order to improve the model efficiency.
-* The choice of which hyperparameters to use in this process was decided by studying the [ExtraTrees Regressor docs](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html) and choosing from the optional algorithm parameters.
+* The choice of which hyperparameters to use in this process was decided by studying the [ExtraTreesRegressor docs](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html) and choosing from the optional algorithm parameters.
 * The ranges of values chosen to run through the hyperparameter optimisation process was decided upon by choosing from the ranges specified in the docs and zoning in on the most efficient parameter value ranges through multiple uses of the HyperparameterOptization() class contained in the notebook.

 ## Unfixed Bugs
-* There are no unfixed bugs to my knowledge in this project, however, when running HyperparameterOptization() using GridSearchCv from feature engine, a future warning is thrown: `/workspace/.pip-modules/lib/python3.8/site-packages/feature_engine/selection/smart_correlation_selection.py:271: FutureWarning: Passing a set as an indexer is deprecated and will raise in a future version.
+* There are no unfixed bugs to my knowledge in this project, however, when running HyperparameterOptimization() using GridSearchCv from feature engine, a future warning is thrown: `/workspace/.pip-modules/lib/python3.8/site-packages/feature_engine/selection/smart_correlation_selection.py:271: FutureWarning: Passing a set as an indexer is deprecated and will raise in a future version.
 Use a list instead. f = X[feature_group].std().sort_values(ascending=False).index[0]`
 * I believe this is a pandas future warning and is caused by the Feature-engine library so have been unable to correct it.
 It causes no issue but prints out a warning for each fit in HyperparameterOptimization().